Skip to the main content.

 What is the four-hour rule for catering?

-The four-hour rule is a food-safety guideline stating that perishable foods can stay in the temperature danger zone (40°F–140°F) for a maximum of four hours before they must be discarded.
-This applies to items like meat, dairy dishes, cooked grains, and prepared vegetables.
+This is a food-safety guideline stating that perishable foods can stay in the temperature danger zone (40°F–140°F) for a maximum of four hours before they must be thrown out.
+This applies to:

 What type of catering is most profitable?